-Hollywood Boulevard is the main city street through the heart of Hollywood – not to be confused with Hollywood Way in Burbank to the north although this shouldn’t be a source of confusion for most visitors due to general unawareness that Hollywood Way even exists.
+Hollywood Boulevard is the primary street through the heart of Hollywood – not to be confused with Hollywood Way in Burbank to the north although this shouldn’t be a source of confusion for most visitors due to general unawareness that Hollywood Way even exists.
 Hollywood Boulevard is a wide street chock full of famous landmarks, buildings, movie history and during much of the day – lots of traffic.
 The famous Hollywood and Vine intersection is well-known due to its long affiliation with radio and movie related businesses.
 This boulevard has been featured in a number of television shows and movies – including in Pretty Women with Richard Gere and Julia Roberts.

 The underground Red Line Metro serves several stops up and down Hollywood Boulevard including one of our favorites, the Hollywood and Vine stop in which thousands of old movie reels line the ceilings.
 The Hollywood Walk of Fame is a popular attraction – stars are outlined in a gold color and are embedded in the sidewalks, each star contains a celebrities’ name.
 The touristy part of Hollywood Boulevard can be insanely crowded especially during special events such as movie premiers and yes there are a number of exclusive parties that take place here.
 A fair amount of tourist buses (especially the double decker ones), stop in central Hollywood.
 The Dolby Theatre and huge shopping complex, home to the Academy Awards is just down from the famous Chinese Theatre (which is a functioning movie theatre).

 The star handprints in the open air courtyard in front of this theatre are immensely popular.
 Hollywood Blvd also runs through several interesting neighborhoods, specifically Thai Town and Little Armenia.